WPTechInnovation/wpw-doc-dev/docs/nodejs.md

 1. Clone or download [the repository](https://github.com/WPTechInnovation/wpw-sdk-nodejs).
 2. Change to the folder `cd wpw-sdk-nodejs` (if using linux / unix).
+3. Run: `git submodule update --init --recursive`.
-3. Run: `npm install thrift sleep`.
+4. Run: `npm install`.

 !!! note

 	If you are using a different package manager than npm, please adjust the command accordingly.